roadwarriorslive/Pipulate/README.rst

 I'm also helping you jump on the same bandwagon that's helping scientists solve the crisis of reproducibility that hit their field a few years back when they realized that 70% of published scientific research was unreproducible.
-While much credit goes to Jupyter Notebook, it's really Anaconda that gets it installed and erases that pesky multi-platform issues that usually become very major stumbling blocks—even for scientists.
+While much credit goes to Jupyter Notebook, it's really Anaconda that gets it all installed and erases that pesky multi-platform issues that usually become very major stumbling blocks—even for scientists.